What is Local SEO?

 Here are some tips to help you manage your review responses:

-- Acknowledge all reviews that come through business profiles – If possible, responding to all reviews, even with a simple acknowledgement, can show searchers that the business is active.
+- Always acknowledge reviews from business profiles – If possible, responding to all reviews, even with a simple acknowledgement, can show searchers that the business is active.

 - Appreciate five-star reviews – Responding to five-star reviews is important as it shows the business appreciates those who had a positive experience at the location.

 - Respond to one-star reviews with tact – Just as important as five-star reviews, a one star review can be a dramatic mark on a local profile.
-Taking the time to try to understand the review, and responding with patience and tact, allows a business to include their voice in the narrative.
+Taking time to understand and responding with patience and tact gives the business a voice in the narrative.

 Understand that as a company, there may be times when fake or spammy reviews can affect your accounts, these reviews should be addressed with the same tact as a regular review, as they are customer facing reviews.